xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (keith)   Fix bandwith.com cant send SMS
+   -- bug (dkulp)   Fix bug where 2d background image not honoring center is 0 setting -- bug (keith)   Fix bandwith.com cant send SMS
    -- bug (keith)   Fix crash when using large triangles in Kaleidoscope on some models -- bug (keith)   Fix xSchedule cant set text on a text item playing in every step